James Scully (GC): George Cross

-Lieutenant Charles Cummins Chittenden (163280), Pioneer Corps.
+Lieutenant Charles Cummins Chittenden (163280), Royal Pioneer Corps.

 When houses were demolished by enemy action, a rescue party under the direction of Lieutenant Chittenden went to the incident and a search was made for trapped people.

 Corporal Scully located a man and a woman, and with great difficulty, he managed to penetrate the debris and get to where they were buried.
 Lieutenant Chittenden followed him.
 Wood was obtained to use as props to shore up the debris, but there was no means of cutting it into proper lengths.